top of page

 1. Classify Your Product

-Start by identifying the hazard class and UN number (United Nations identification code).
+Identify your hazard class and UN number (United Nations identification code).
 This is mandatory for documentation and labeling.
 Classification is based on chemical composition, physical properties, and potential risks.

 🔎 Use the product’s Safety Data Sheet (SDS) for information like flash point, reactivity, and toxicity.